AbhinavMir/ciphertxt/pages/index.md

 26. Practical Machine Learning with MPC (optional for Berkeley) - Secure multiparty computation for machine learning.

-## Primer to Zero Knowledge

-1. Modular Arithmetic
-2.

 ## ZK Knowledge

 Zero knowledge proofs are revolutionizing blockchain technology.
 This section provides an in-depth overview of modern ZKP constructions and applications.
 ˜
-1. Introduction and History of Zero-Knowledge Proofs - Background and history of ZK proofs.
+1. Introduction and History of Zero-Knowledge Proofs, modular arith. - Background and history of ZK proofs.

 2. Overview of Modern SNARK Constructions - High-level overview of modern succinct non-interactive arguments of knowledge (SNARKs).